CQCL/hugr/specification/hugr.md

   unconnected.
 - Control-flow support with ability to capture both LLVM SSACFG style programs and programs from future front-ends designed to target HUGR.
-These including the upcoming Python eDSL for quantum-classical programming, and BRAT (which already uses an internal graph-like representation for classical functional programs and quantum kernels).
+These include the [guppylang](https://github.com/CQCL/guppylang) Python eDSL for quantum-classical programming, and BRAT (which already uses an internal graph-like representation for classical functional programs and quantum kernels).
 We expect that these front-ends will provide programmer-facing control flow constructs that map to the preferred